These people are currently heading RECON.

-Founder of RECON.
+Founder, President, Treasurer.
 Statistician and R programmer specialized in outbreak analysis.
-Imperial College London, UK.
+London School of Hygiene and Tropical Medicine / Imperial College London, UK.

 Web and R developer, designer of the RECON website.
-Canada.
+AttaliTech, Canada.

 Mathematical modeller and health economist specialised in Public Health intervention.
 Strong believer in open code and sharing.
 Public Health England, UK.